South-Paw/discord-music-bot/README.md

 const MusicBot = require('./src/index.js');

 const config = {
-  // these 3 are always required
+  // these 3 are always required.
   token: 'YOUR DISCORD TOKEN',
   serverId: 'YOUR SERVER ID',
   textChannelId: 'YOUR COMMANDS TEXT CHANNEL ID',

+  // permissions is technically optional, but if you want to access to all
+  // permissions you'll need to at the very least make yourself an admin.
+  permissions: {
+    users: {
+      'YOUR USER ID': 'admin',
+    },
+  }
 };

 const musicBot = new MusicBot(config);